The Coffee Cherry: From Delicious Cascara Syrup to Antioxidant-Rich Extracts and Tea

 Fertilizer

-Some small coffee farms de-pulp their cherries on-site.
-This provides a large amount of organic material that can be recycled into fertilizer for the next round of coffee.
-The cherries are an excellent source of phosphorus, and they are typically mixed with nitrogen-rich manure to create a viable fertilizer.
+Some small coffee farms take the pulp off their cherries right where they grow.
+This leaves behind lots of organic stuff, which they turn into fertilizer for the next batch of coffee.
+These cherries are full of phosphorus, and when mixed with manure rich in nitrogen, they make great fertilizer.

 Coffee cherry tea